Causality: Questionable cause

 Fallacies of questionable cause, also known as causal fallacies, non-causa pro causa (Latin for "non-cause for cause"), or false cause, are informal fallacies where a cause is incorrectly identified.

 Theories

 Counterfactual theories

-Counterfactual theories define causation in terms of a counterfactual relation.
-These theories can often be seeing as "floating" their account of causality on top of an account of the logic of counterfactual conditionals.
+Counterfactual theories define causation in terms of a counterfactual relation, and can often be seen as "floating" their account of causality on top of an account of the logic of counterfactual conditionals.
+Counterfactual theories reduce facts about causation to facts about what would have been true under counterfactual circumstances.
+The idea is that causal relations can be framed in the form of "Had C not occurred, E would not have occurred."
 This approach can be traced back to David Hume's definition of the causal relation as that "where, if the first object had not been, the second never had existed."
 More full-fledged analysis of causation in terms of counterfactual conditionals only came in the 20th century after development of the possible world semantics for the evaluation of counterfactual conditionals.
 In his 1973 paper "Causation," David Lewis proposed the following definition of the notion of causal dependence: